Vincent van Gogh: Etten, Drenthe and The Hague

 Late in November 1881, Van Gogh wrote a letter to Johannes Stricker, one which he described to Theo as an attack.
 Within days he left for Amsterdam.
-Kee would not meet him, and her parents wrote that his "persistence is disgusting."
+Kee would not meet him, and her parents wrote that his "persistence is disgusting".
 In despair, he held his left hand in the flame of a lamp, with the words: "Let me see her for as long as I can keep my hand in the flame."
 He did not recall the event well, but later assumed that his uncle had blown out the flame.
 Kee's father made it clear that her refusal should be heeded and that the two would not marry, largely because of Van Gogh's inability to support himself.

 Mauve took Van Gogh on as a student and introduced him to watercolour, which he worked on for the next month before returning home for Christmas.
 He quarrelled with his father, refusing to attend church, and left for The Hague.
 (Note: "At Christmas I had a rather violent argument with Pa, and feelings ran so high that Pa said it would be better if I left home.
-Well, it was said so decidedly that I actually left the same day.")
-In January 1882, Mauve introduced him to painting in oil and lent him money to set up a studio.
+Well, it was said so decidedly that I actually left the same day."
+In January 1882, Mauve introduced him to painting in oil and lent him money to set up a studio.)
 Within a month Van Gogh and Mauve fell out, possibly over the viability of drawing from plaster casts.
-Van Gogh could only afford to hire people from the street as models, a practice of which Mauve seems to have disapproved.
-In June, Van Gogh suffered a bout of gonorrhoea and spent three weeks in hospital.
+Van Gogh could afford to hire only people from the street as models, a practice of which Mauve seems to have disapproved.
+In June Van Gogh suffered a bout of gonorrhoea and spent three weeks in hospital.
 Soon after, he first painted in oils, bought with money borrowed from Theo.
-He liked the medium, and he spread the paint liberally, scraping from the canvas and working back with the brush.
+He liked the medium, and spread the paint liberally, scraping from the canvas and working back with the brush.
 He wrote that he was surprised at how good the results were.